Carne (1991 film): Plot

 A nameless horse butcher, whose wife left him soon after their mute daughter was born, operates his own business while trying to raise the daughter.
 Despite the fact that she has become a teenager, the Butcher continues to wash her like a baby, and struggles to resist the temptation of committing incest.

 On the day of the daughter's first menstruation, the Butcher misinterprets the situation and assumes that she's been raped by a worker, whom he immediately seeks out.
-However, this only leads to him stabbing an innocent worker in the mouth and crippling him to which the Butcher is imprisoned for the assault forced to sell not only his shop but also his apartment.
+However, this only leads to him stabbing an innocent worker in the mouth and crippling him.
+The Butcher is imprisoned for the assault and forced to sell not only his shop but also his apartment.

 Even after he's released from prison (having been traumatized by his sexual relations with his cellmate, Gerard) the Butcher is unable to meet his daughter, who's ended up in a mental hospital, and is forced to work for a woman who runs a cafeteria.

 He and the cafeteria owner end up in a relationship, which he comes to hate, and she ends up pregnant.
-He finally meets his daughter in the mental hospital but leaves, frustrated with his life and how it's turned out.
+He finally meets his daughter in the mental hospital but leaves, frustrated with his life and how it has turned out.